 (4) The grounds shall be kept clean, neat, attractive, and free of hazards.

-(5) The facility shall be maintained free of insects and rodents by operation of an active pest-control program, either by use of maintenance personnel or by contract with pest-control company.
+[(5) The facility shall be maintained free of insects and rodents by operation of an active pest-control program, either by use of maintenance personnel or by contract with pest-control company.
 Care shall be exercised in the usage and storage of toxic and flammable insecticides and rodenticides.
 Usage shall conform to the U.S. Environmental Protection Administration and Maryland Department of Agriculture requirements.

-Agency Note: Refer to Regulation [.26 S] .
-7O of this chapter for window screening requirements.
+Agency Note: Refer to Regulation .26S of this chapter for window screening requirements.]

+(5) The facility shall be maintained free of insects and rodents by operation of an active pest-control program, either by use of maintenance personnel or by contract with pest-control company.

+(a) Care shall be exercised in the usage and storage of toxic and flammable insecticides and rodenticides.

+(b) Usage shall conform to the U.S. Environmental Protection Agency and Maryland Department of Agriculture requirements.

+(c) Refer to Regulation .37 of this chapter for window screening requirements.

 [C. Laundries-New Facilities.
 In laundries in new facilities there shall be a physical separation between the "clean" and "soil" areas.
 There shall be provision for the laundering of patients' clothing.
 Hot water temperatures in laundries shall conform to applicable standards of the International Fabric Care Institute for laundry water supply.]